canonical/kafka-k8s-operator/docs/how-to/kafka-ui.md

 juju integrate kafka-ui-k8s traefik
 ```

-After a few seconds, the charmed Kafka UI K8s application should be in `active|idle` state.
+After a few seconds, the Charmed Kafka UI K8s application should be in `active|idle` state.

 ## Configure authentication

 By default, the Charmed Kafka UI K8s application enables authentication for the internal `admin` user.
-To change the admin password, you must:
+To change the admin password:

 1. Create a Juju secret containing the new credentials
 2. Configure the Charmed Kafka UI K8s application to use that secret